 - Binder content – it is important to specifiy the Co content.
 A higher %Co provides toughness but lowers wear resistance.

 - Grain size – the size of the tungsten carbode grain is very important. it can range from nano scale (<0.2 µm) to extra coarse (> 6 µm).
 Coarse grain provide toughness and wear resistance but sub-micron sizes show very high hardness and excellent flexural strength.

 Various coatings are harder thand carbide and can further improve the wear resistance in metalforming applications: These coatings are:

 - TD – at 90 HRC and a pure vanadium carbide it shows improved resistance to galling and the carbide base is very stable during heat treatment.
 Carbide with Co > 10% can be TD coated

-- NANO – The TiAlN is ~ 90 HRC and also shows improved adhesion resistance but the bonding strength is not as hgih as with TD.
+- NANO – The TiAlN is ~ 90 HRC and also shows improved adhesion resistance but the bonding strength is not as high as with TD.
 Any carbide grade can be NANO coated.

 What can we do for you?

-Our applications focus on precision cold and hot work tooling as well as high wear parts such as valve and seat components for mining pumps.
+Our applications focus on precision cold and hot work tooling as well as high wear parts such as valve and seat components for packaging tooling.

 Carbide drills, milling tools and turning inserts as well as other high speed spindle tools are NOT our focus, however we ARE able to assist with custom items, raw and semi-finished inserts.
 Please enquire about your need.